mobitroll/kahoot-quill/README.md

 ### 3. Run automated tests

 Run the [tests](https://github.com/mobitroll/kahoot-quill#testing) on your local machine.
 This is essential as we currently do not run the tests automatically at any point.
-We are [considering]() integrating Travis CI into PRs in the future.
+We are running builds on [TravisCI](https://travis-ci.org/mobitroll/kahoot-quill) experimentally, and this will be built into the process in the future.
+Right now you can see the build status on pull requests.

 ### 4. Make a pull request to stage and merge